Azure-Samples/explore-iot-operations/samples/auth-server-user-pass-mqtt/README.md

-# Azure IoT Operations (AIO) MQTT Username/Password Auth
+# Azure IoT Operations MQTT Username/Password Auth

-This module provides a custom username password based authentication for MQTT service in AIO.
+This module provides a custom username password based authentication for MQTT service in IoT Operations.

 > **Caveat:** currently, credentials are stored in a K8s secret without any encryption, this must be addressed if this sample is used in production.